Release 83: Effective October 1, 2016

 Once all care for the billing period has been given, the provider completes the form, the parent signs it and the provider sends it to DPU.
 Payment is ordinarily issued within seven to 10 days.

-DHS contracts with CCR&R agencies, which play an important role providing services to DHS clients.
+DHS contracts with 211Info, which plays an important role providing services to DHS clients.
 The services they provide include:

 CCR&R agencies are a vital link with child care providers and child care programs in the local community.